Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 While the conversation about GLP-1 medications and reproduction primarily focuses on pregnancy, there are considerations for male patients as well:

-• Animal studies with semaglutide showed effects on male fertility parameters at high doses, though these doses exceeded the maximum human dose
+• Animal studies with semaglutide showed effects on sperm quality and fertility markers at high doses, though these doses exceeded the maximum human dose

 • Limited human data is available, but no significant adverse effects on sperm parameters have been reported at standard doses